Bifold vs. Sliding Doors: The Ultimate Decision Guide

 Feature Bi-Folding Doors Sliding Patio Doors

 Opening 90% Clear.
-Leaves a totally open wall.
+Folds away to leave a totally open wall.
 50-66% Clear.
-Glass panes overlap.
+Glass panes must overlap each other.

 2. The Case for Bifold Doors (The “Open” Wall)